 In September 2015, the IASB issued an amendment to IFRS 15 to defer its effective date to January 1, 2018.
+In April 2016, the IASB issued additional amendments to IFRS 15 to further clarify revenue recognition and transitional provisions with respect to initial application.

-CRCD is currently assessing the impact of adopting IFRS 15, which will be effective for annual periods beginning on or after January 1, 2018.
+CRCD is currently assessing the impact of adopting IFRS 15, which will be applicable for annual periods beginning on or after January 1, 2018.